aryn-ai/opensearch-remote-processor/CONTRIBUTING.md

 Signed-off-by: Jane Smith <jane.smith@email.com>
 ```

 You may type this line on your own when writing your commit messages.
-However, if your user.name and user.email are set in your git configs, you can use `-s` or `– – signoff` to add the `Signed-off-by` line to the end of the commit message.
+However, if your user.name and user.email are set in your git configs, you can use `-s` or `––signoff` to add the `Signed-off-by` line to the end of the commit message.

 ## Finding contributions to work on
 Looking at the existing issues is a great way to find something to contribute on.
 As our projects, by default, use the default GitHub issue labels (enhancement/bug/duplicate/help wanted/invalid/question/wontfix), looking at any 'help wanted' issues is a great place to start.